-Mount Ijen: How to Climb Kawah Ijen Volcano
+Mount Ijen: Kawah Ijen Volcano Hike & Blue Fire

-This ultimate guide to Ijen Volcano includes the best time to visit, how to get there, what to expect on the hike, and tips for visiting.
+This ultimate guide to Mount Ijen includes the best time to visit, how to get there, what to expect on the hike, and tips for visiting.
+Use the map at the bottom of this post to find the best sunrise spots and hike independently.

-- Mount Ijen: How to Climb Kawah Ijen Volcano
+- Mount Ijen: Kawah Ijen Volcano Hike & Blue Fire

 - Where is Mount Ijen?